 - 1. ChannelProcessingFilter, because it might need to redirect to a different protocol - 2.
-ConcurrentSessionFilter, because it doesn't use any SecurityContextHolder functionality but needs to update the SessionRegistry to reflect ongoing requests from the principal - 3.
-SecurityContextPersistenceFilter, so a SecurityContext can be set up in the SecurityContextHolder at the beginning of a web request, and any changes to the SecurityContext can be copied to the HttpSession when the web request ends (ready for use with the next web request) - 4.
+SecurityContextPersistenceFilter, so a SecurityContext can be set up in the SecurityContextHolder at the beginning of a web request, and any changes to the SecurityContext can be copied to the HttpSession when the web request ends (ready for use with the next web request) - 3.
+ConcurrentSessionFilter, because it uses the SecurityContextHolder functionality and needs to update the SessionRegistry to reflect ongoing requests from the principal - 4.
 Authentication processing mechanisms UsernamePasswordAuthenticationFilter, CasAuthenticationFilter, BasicAuthenticationFilter etc so that the SecurityContextHolder can be modified to contain a valid Authentication request token - 5.
 The SecurityContextHolderAwareRequestFilter, if you are using it to install a Spring Security aware HttpServletRequestWrapper into your servlet container - 6.
 The JaasApiIntegrationFilter, if a JaasAuthenticationToken is in the SecurityContextHolder this will process the FilterChain as the Subject in the JaasAuthenticationToken - 7.
 RememberMeAuthenticationFilter, so that if no earlier authentication processing mechanism updated the SecurityContextHolder, and the request presents a cookie that enables remember-me services to take place, a suitable remembered Authentication object will be put there - 8.
 AnonymousAuthenticationFilter, so that if no earlier authentication processing mechanism updated the SecurityContextHolder, an anonymous Authentication object will be put there - 9.
 ExceptionTranslationFilter, to catch any Spring Security exceptions so that either an HTTP error response can be returned or an appropriate AuthenticationEntryPoint can be launched